-Faculty - John C. Franklin, Assistant Professor
+Faculty - John C. Franklin, Associate Professor and Chair

-John C. Franklin, Associate Professor
+John C. Franklin, Associate Professor and Chair

 - Ph.D., University College London, 2002